-Inheritance is all about a "child" entity "inheriting" additional features other than its own, from a "parent" entity
+Inheritance is simply put – a child entity inheriting additional features other than its own, from a parent entity.

 There are four kinds of inheritance based on the way in which a base and derived classes are linked.